HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 > Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
 As a result, this documentation might not reflect the current functionality of the product.

-Install Label Studio Enterprise on-premises if you need to meet strong privacy regulations, legal requirements, or want to manage a custom installation on your own infrastructure using Docker or public cloud.
-To deploy Label Studio Enterprise on Amazon AWS in a Virtual Private Cloud (VPC), see [Install Label Studio Enterprise on AWS Private Cloud](install_enterprise_vpc.html).
+Install Label Studio Enterprise on-premises if you need to meet strong privacy regulations, legal requirements, or want to manage a custom installation on your own infrastructure using Docker or public cloud. <!--To deploy Label Studio Enterprise on Amazon AWS in a Virtual Private Cloud (VPC), see [Install Label Studio Enterprise on AWS Private Cloud](install_enterprise_vpc.html).--> To deploy Label Studio Enterprise in the cloud, you can use Kubernetes and Helm.
+See [Deploy Label Studio Enterprise on Kubernetes](install_enterprise_k8s.html).

 You can run Label Studio Enterprise in an airgapped environment, and no data leaves your infrastructure.
 See [Secure Label Studio](security.html) for more details about security and hardening for Label Studio Enterprise.